-As we know, the World Health Organization classifies FGM in 4 main types and considers all types of FGM to be a violation of the human rights of girls and women.
-FGM type IV encompasses a range of procedures done to the female genitals that do not fall under the first 3 types (partial or total removal of the clitoral gland, excision of the labia minora or majora, and infibulation).
+The World Health Organization classifies FGM into 4 main types and considers all types of FGM to be a violation of the human rights of girls and women.
+FGM type IV encompasses a range of procedures carried out on the female genitals that do not fall under the first 3 types (partial or total removal of the clitoral gland, excision of the labia minora or majora, and infibulation).

 As usual, we have prepared a Thematic note for the members.
 This note gives information on the main types of FGM IV.

 - Vaginal incisions, scraping, hymenotomy, including

 - Dangouria/Haabize, Angurya and Gishiri in Niger and Nigeria